lanl/bml/README.rst

 - Go to https://github.com/lanl/bml and click on 'Create Pull Request'

 During the review process you might want to update your pull request.
-Please add commits or `amend` your existing commits as necessary.
-If you amend any commits you need to add the `--force-with-lease` option to the `git push` command.
+Please add commits or :code:`amend` your existing commits as necessary.
+If you amend any commits you need to add the :code:`--force-with-lease` option to the :code:`git push` command.
 Please make sure that your pull request contains only one logical change (see `"Structural split of change"
 <https://wiki.openstack.org/wiki/GitCommitMessages#Structural_split_of_changes>`_
 for further details.